benders5e/benders5e/firebender.md

 <!--div style="height: 6em;">
 </div-->
 ### ?
-Beginning at 13th level, ...
+At 13th level, ...
 [Some improved ability or saving throws]

-### ?
+### Psychic Bending
-At 14th level, ... [some flavor-type thing; charged attacks?]
+Beginning at 14th level, you learn to bend with minimal motion.
+Your use of bending becomes nearly imperceptible, and you do not suffer disadvantage on bending attacks when restrained as long as you can see your target.

 <!--div style="height: 3em;">
 </div-->